Lysaker1/spinlio_mono/README.md

-# PREFAB
+# bazaar Platform

+> **DEVELOPMENT BRANCH** - This is the marketplace development branch for active development.

+Welcome to the bazaar Platform monorepo.

 A modern web application for 3D design configurators and marketplace functionality.

 ## Project Overview

-PREFAB is a monorepo containing multiple applications:
+bazaar is a monorepo containing multiple applications:

 1. **Design App**: A 3D configurator application allowing users to customize various products (furniture, etc.) with real-time visual feedback
 2. **Marketplace App**: A platform for users to browse, purchase, and manage designs